 I like Satol Yuiga’s approach to this sequel’s art style.
-The artist showed a lot of emphasis on colder shades (different shades of black, gray, caramel brown, white), to highlight the game’s setting of ‘a town where winter never ends’.
-The Kaleidoscope pattern on each of the character’s head annoyed me at first, but this was one of the easter eggs that got me really absorbed in the game.
+I appreciate how she used and emphasized a lot on colder shades (different shades of black, gray, caramel brown, white) to highlight the setting’s theme of “a town where winter never ends”.
+The kaleidoscope pattern on each of the character’s head annoyed me at first, but I’ve come to find out later how this was honestly one of the many curious easter eggs that got me fascinated with the whole (Psychedelica) series.

 The game’s soundtrack was also very new to me.
-From it’s brisk opening theme to it’s forlorn ending.
-Everything including the BGMs were incredibly surreal.
-I love the Middle Age vibe it’s rendering.
+From the brisk opening theme to its forlorn ending.
+Everything including the BGM of this game was incredibly surreal.
 I’ve included a sample of these tracks below (purchased from iTunes):

 Mutsumi Tamura “Jed / Eiar” – Kobayashi (Miss Kobayashi’s Dragon Maid) Camilla Pareto (Asterisk War)

 Hino Satoshi “Lavan” – Toma (Amnesia), Noiz (DRAMAtical Murder), Leo Crawford (Midnight Cinderella)

 Saito Souma “Levi” – Mineo Enomoto (Collar x Malice), Rem Kaginuki (Dance with Devils), Sota (Possession Magenta)

 Furukawa Makoto “Lugus” – Adage (Steam Prison), Kyle Ash (Ikerev), Clive (Million Dollar Boyfriend)